 2013 - Workshop on why mixed methods is still a "paradigm in the rough" in applied linguistics research and talk on modelling comprehensibility in rating scales, Lancaster University.

 2012 - Click here to view a Canadian press release about a co-authored research article with Pavel Trofimovich on "Disentangling accent from comprehensibility" that recently appeared in the high impact journal, Bilingualism: Language and Cognition.
 The story was reported by the Canadian Broadcasting Corporation (CBC), the Montreal Gazette, and the Ottawa Citizen.
 Click here to listen to a French language interview streamed on Radio Canada International.

 2012 - Invited presentation to an audience of mostly exam board staff as part of the Cambridge Assessment seminar series: "How do examiners reach judgements?"
 Click here to access podcasts of a post-talk interview and the entire seminar.

 2011 - Invited presentation at the Univesity of Copenhagen and discussion with the test certification team on the validation of a high-stakes institutionally-developed English speaking proficiency test for university lecturers.

-Talia has developed curriculum for and is coordinator of two new units on offer for the first time in 2012: Second Language Pronunciation and Fluency (to Doctor of Education students) and Questionnaire Design and Analysis (to Master's and Doctor of Philosophy students as part of the ESRC-funded South West Doctoral Training Centre).
-She additionally contributes to the instruction of graduate-level units in the areas of language assessment, second language acquisition, and pedagogy and curriculum.
+Talia spearheaded the development of and is coordinator for three new units introduced between 2012 and 2014: Second Language Pronunciation and Fluency (to Doctor of Education students), Questionnaire Design and Analysis (to Master's and Doctor of Philosophy students as part of the ESRC-funded South West Doctoral Training Centre), and Teaching and Assessing Fluency and Pronunciation (to MSc TESOL students).
+She additionally contributes to the instruction of modules in language assessment, second language acquisition, and pedagogy and curriculum.